htmfilho/htmfilho.github.io/_posts/2008/2008-11-20-configuring-glassfish-to-support-hibernate.md

 - log4j-1.2.11.jar
 - ojdbc14.jar

-All these libraries are distributed with Hibernate on this web page: <a href="http://hibernate.org/6.html">http://hibernate.org/6.html</a>.
+All these libraries are distributed with Hibernate on this web page: http://hibernate.org/6.html.
 There are even more libraries available, but the set above was compiled by an attempt/error approach, which was indeed a tough task.
 You have to restart Glassfish in order to use those new libraries.

-The next step is to create a connection pool and a JDBC resource, but I will assume that you know how to do that or you have read a post like <a href="http://blogs.sun.com/JagadishPrasath/entry/creating_jdbc_connection_pool_resource">the one written by Jagadish</a>.
+The next step is to create a connection pool and a JDBC resource, but I will assume that you know how to do that or you have read a post like [the one written by Jagadish](http://blogs.sun.com/JagadishPrasath/entry/creating_jdbc_connection_pool_resource).

 Finally, you have to configure your persistence unit in order to use Hibernate.
 See parts of my persistence.xml file below: